wazo-platform/pylinphonelib/README.md

 Docker
 ------

-It is possible to use the xivo-linphone docker image to run linphonec.
+It is possible to use the wazopbx/wazo-linphone docker image to run linphonec.
 To enable this feature, set the USE_DOCKER environment variable.